menacit/virt_base_course/18-lxc_demo.md

 - As noted, LXD clustering is easy to get started with.
 The "lxc init" wizard can be setup an overlay network for you, which enables communication between guests on different nodes regardless if one of the hypervisor nodes is in your basement and the other on a VPS in a public cloud

-- To make things a bit more confusing, LXD supports HW-level virtualisation with QEMU + KVM since a few versions ago.
-While still a bit early, it's nice to not deal with libvirt and make use of the easy clustering

 - LXD brags about live migration of both OS-level and HW-level guests.
 This doesn't always work, especially not for OS-level guests.
 As a rule of thumb, expect the ability to live migrate HW-level